Gadzhovski/TRACE-Forensic-Toolkit/README.md

 - [PySide6](https://pypi.org/project/PySide6/) - Used for the GUI components.
 - [Arsenal Image Mounter](https://arsenalrecon.com/products/image-mounter/) - For mounting forensic disk images.

+## Work in Progress 🛠️

+- **Direct Video/Audio Playback**: Currently, the video and audio player saves files temporarily before playing them, which can cause delays.
+The goal is to enable direct playback for faster performance.
+- **Integrated File Search and Viewer**: The file search functionality is not yet connected to the "Viewer Tab," which displays HEX, text, application-specific views, metadata, and other details.
+This integration needs to be implemented.
+- **Cross-Platform Image Mounting**: Image mounting currently works only on Windows using the Arsenal Image Mounter executable.
+The aim is to make this feature work across all platforms without relying on external executables.
+- **File Carving and Viewer Integration**: The file carving functionality is not yet connected to the "Viewer Tab," where users can view HEX, text, application-specific views, and metadata.
+Additionally, the current file carving process does not distinguish between deleted and non-deleted files; it will "carve" all files of the selected type from the disk image.

+## Testing & Feedback 🧪

+- **Tested Formats**: The tool has primarily been tested with `dd` and `E01` files.
+While these formats are well-supported, additional testing with other formats, such as `Ex01`, `Lx01`, `s01`, and others, is needed.
+- **Call for Samples**: If you have disk images in formats that are less tested (`Ex01`, `Lx01`, `s01`, etc.), your contributions would be greatly appreciated to help improve the tool's compatibility and robustness.
+- **Feedback Welcome**: Please report any issues or unexpected behavior to help improve the tool.
+Contributions and testing feedback are encouraged and welcomed.

 ## Socials 👨‍💻